✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Complete Working Example: A Self-Healing CRM Sync Workflow #

 This section contains a complete, production-ready implementation you can import directly into n8n.
-It demonstrates a CRM contact sync workflow with full self-healing capabilities: error detection, Claude analysis, intelligent retry with exponential backoff, payload patching for validation errors, and dead letter queue integration.
+I built this CRM contact sync workflow with full self-healing capabilities: error detection, Claude analysis through the Anthropic Messages API, intelligent retry with exponential backoff, payload patching for validation errors, and dead letter queue integration.

 Main Workflow: CRM Contact Sync #